2. Improve job content

 Use Homerun to hire better, from start to finish.

 If you take even a few of these steps you'll begin to see more candidates rolling in!
 If you're lacking the skills or tools to create a beautiful career page and job post, then give Homerun a try.

-Homerun helps creative companies attract talent and manage candidates in an easy-to-use applicant tracking system.
+Homerun helps small businesses attract talent and manage candidates in an easy-to-use applicant tracking system.